-It’s probably been at least five years since I’ve had a Cinnabon cinnamon roll.
-I’m drooling just thinking about it, but there aren’t any in our area and I never seem to remember while I’m travelling.
+It’s probably been at least five years since I’ve had Cinnabon cinnamon rolls.
+I’m drooling just thinking about it, but there aren’t any in our area and I never seem to remember while I’m traveling.
 These cinnamon rolls come pretty stinkin’ close.
 If you want to match their decadence you’ll have to increase the sugar mixture and roll the dough out wider and thinner.
 That’s the only difference.
-My favorite part of a cinnamon roll, it’s the inside dough that is moist and gooey with cinnamon and sugar.
+My favorite part of a cinnamon roll is the inside dough that is moist and gooey with cinnamon and sugar.
 If that’s the part you’re after, it’s manageable, but will take a just little more effort.

 These are frugal, if you consider the cost of going out for fabulous cinnamon rolls.
 I’m sure someone can find cheap grocery-bakery alternatives, but I promise those are nothing like tearing into these straight from the oven.

 These can be made up to the proofing point and refrigerated overnight or they can be frozen in the pan.
 I would not double this dough, it’s somewhat obnoxious to work with, as it’s very soft.
 I would use a bread machine to make one batch, while I made a second to freeze for another occasion.
 If I had a functional bread machine, that is.

 I’m not into putzy recipes.
 There are three mini-recipes within the big one, but only the dough seems complicated.
 It’s probably a good thing I’m not patient enough to ever be a pastry chef, but these cinnamon rolls are good enough to be worth the effort.
 I promise, this is high praise indeed from the likes of me.

 [There’s a printable recipe at the bottom of this post.]